CBD for Kids: What Parents Need to Know

 Cannabidiol, or CBD, is one of the active compounds (cannabinoids) that can be extracted from cannabis plants like hemp and marijuana.
 It’s commercially available in different forms, such as chewable gummies, transdermal patches, oils, and capsules.

-If you think CBD is suitable for your kids, you’re in the right place.
+If you think CBD might be suitable for your kids, you’re in the right place.
 This post discusses what parents need to know about CBD for kids.
 Read on to learn more.

 CBD Dosing Guidelines for Kids

 How much CBD should your kids take?
-The correct CBD dose for kids typically depends on the child’s weight.
-Below are the general guidelines doctors often use when prescribing CBD to children.
+The correct CBD dose for kids typically depends on the child’s weight and strength of the product.
+Below are the general guidelines doctors often use when prescribing CBD to children:

-Furthermore, never use these guidelines as a treatment recommendation.
+Note: Never use these guidelines as a treatment recommendation.
 Ask your doctor about the correct CBD dose for your kids.
-After all, medications made from CBD can’t be purchased over the counter.
-They require a prescription from a licensed medical marijuana doctor.
+Medications made from CBD can’t be purchased over the counter and require a prescription from a licensed medical marijuana doctor.

 Types of CBD